k-shiroma-code/CSUF-REU-Football-Analytics/README.md

-# UEFA Football Match Outcome Prediction
+# 🏆 UEFA Football Match Outcome Prediction

 This project predicts the outcomes of UEFA European Championship (Euros) football matches using historical match data.
 The goal is to classify each match result as a **home win**, **draw**, or **away win**.

+In addition to Logistic Regression and XGBoost, I also experimented with Decision Trees, Random Forests, and a Neural Network built with TensorFlow/Keras.
+> **Note:** Due to file corruption during upload, the full implementations of these additional models were not preserved in the current version of the repository.

 ---